How much should I save for retirement? Your top questions, answered

 Using this method, you should have saved seven times your income once you’ve reached 60 years of age.
 But some recommend ramping up savings even further in your 50s and beyond, so that by the time you’re 67, you have 10 times your income in your nest egg.

 So, how do you begin to aim for these goals?
 It starts by saving as early as you can.
-That’s because the longer your money is invested in the market, the more time and opportunity it has to grow and generate returns.
-Plus, when you are in your 20s and 30s (and still have a few decades to save), you have more time to weather market ups and downs, meaning you may be able invest with a more aggressive asset allocation — in other words, you might invest more heavily in securities like stocks, ETFs, and mutual funds, rather than fixed-income securities like bonds.
+That’s because the longer your money is invested in the market, the more time and opportunity it has to benefit from compounding interest and hopefully generate returns.
+Plus, when you are in your 20s and 30s (and still have a few decades to save), you have more time to weather market ups and downs, meaning you may be able to invest with a more aggressive asset allocation.
+In other words, you might choose to invest more heavily in securities like stocks, ETFs and mutual funds, rather than fixed-income securities like bonds.

 If your employer offers a contribution match for your 401(k), that can help you reach that 15% goal even faster.
 For example, your company may match 50 cents for every dollar you contribute up to 6% of your salary.
 In this case, if you set aside 6% of your salary, with your employer match, you’d be at 9% total.
 It’s a great idea to take advantage of matching as soon as you can — it’s basically free money for your retirement fund!
 Keep in mind, company-sponsored retirement plans vary, so make sure to discuss yours with your employer.

-You’ll often hear that it’s never too early to start saving for retirement.
-The thing is, it’s never too late, either.
-If student loans, a rocky job market, debt, or any other reason kept you from saving in the past, that doesn’t mean you can’t get your savings on track and make the most of your retirement fund.
+While it’s true it’s never too early to start saving for retirement, it’s also never too late.
+If student loans, a rocky job market, debt or any other reason kept you from saving in the past, that doesn’t mean you can’t get your savings on track and make the most of your retirement fund.

 First things first: Like we mentioned earlier, if you have an employer-sponsored plan that offers a match, make sure you are taking advantage of it fully.
-That’s a simple way to give your savings a big boost.
+That may be a way to give your savings a big boost.

 Finally, aim to work your way up to maximizing your contributions, as retirement accounts have contribution limits.
 Make sure to visit the IRS website to stay up to date on current limits.

-Not yet 50 but want to save even more?
-You might consider storing additional retirement funds in a high-yield savings account like our Ally Bank Online Savings Account.
-That way your funds will be FDIC-insured, while still earning interest at a competitive rate.
+Not yet 50, but want to save even more?
+You might consider storing additional retirement funds in a high-yield savings account like our Ally Bank Savings Account, or Money Market Account.
+That way your funds will be FDIC-insured up to the maximum allowed by law, while still earning interest at a competitive rate.

-Or, you might consider an investment account to accompany your other retirement savings accounts.
-With a Robo Portfolio, you can give your money the opportunity to grow over time while you invest hands-free.
+Or you might consider an investment account to accompany your other retirement savings accounts.
+With a Robo Portfolio, you can give your money the opportunity to perhaps better benefit from compound interest over time while you invest hands-free.